What is superannuation?

 If you are no longer able to earn income, you may be entitled to claim a TPD benefit.

-In order to qualify for a TPD benefit, you must be able to satisfy the definition of TPD within your own policy.
+The eligibility criteria for accessing a TPD benefit will be outlined in the policy document.
+You must be able to satisfy the definition of TPD within your own policy.

 Although every policy is different, in most cases the definition of TPD contains two criteria which must be satisfied: